-Subcultures are cultural groups that are the marginalized minority cultures.
+Subcultures are cultural groups that represent the marginalized and minority cultures.
 It’s not often you see them in dominant mass media discourse, and when you see them they’re often shown in stereotypical manners.
-They are usually associated with youth.

 Below is an in-exhaustive list of subcultures.